NingPing Ad-Block: DNS-Based Intelligent Ad-Filtering Solution

 Example: https://xxxxxxxx.nullprivate.com/dns-query/pc1-browser

-- Use meaningful labels such as device model, location, or purpose.
+• Use meaningful identifiers like device model, location, or purpose

 Important Notes

-- Custom names only affect the display and do not impact service performance.
+• Custom names only affect display and won’t impact service performance

 The Necessity of Ad Blocking: Safeguarding Attention and Privacy in the Digital Age